dantwining/dantwining.github.io/_articles/work-types-a-worked-example.md

 ---
 layout: page
-title: Optimising Work Types - A Worked Example
+title: Optimising Work Types in Specialist Teams - A Worked Example
 ---

-## Context
 We want to optimise the delivery of valuable work and minimise our unproductive labours.
 To do so, we categorise our work, allowing us to first measure, and then control, the work we do in our team.

+Along with different types of work, there are also different types of teams.
+Where teams lean on each other to deliver value, conflict can arise around the prioritisation the work.
+Here, we give a real-world example of such conflict, and we work through two different approaches I've actively used in the past to attempt to resolve this conflict.

+## The Four Types of Work
 As explored in The Phoenix Project, work can be categorised as:

 | Type | Description |